Tottenham deliver for Ange Postecoglou but late twist is a warning for what’s to come

 Bodo needed to score the next goal.
 Instead, Spurs were presented with a gift when Fredrik Sjovold caught Romero in the box.
 Solanke rolled the penalty into the corner to spark triumphant celebrations on the hour.

 For Bodo, it appeared to be a step too far, but there was some late hope.
-Saltnes had flashed a half-volley over the bar but Gianluigi Vicario was untroubled until the midfielder worked some space in the box and his shot took a touch off the diving Bentancur to beat the Tottenham goalkeeper.
+Saltnes had flashed a half-volley over the bar just before half time but Gianluigi Vicario was untroubled until the midfielder worked some space in the box and his shot took a touch off the diving Bentancur to beat the Tottenham goalkeeper.

 Perhaps their remarkable journey from the Norwegian second-tier to the Europa League semi-finals is not done yet.
 They will have their suspended players and influential midfielder Berg available next week too.
 But Postecoglou played down the significance of their late goal, and the artificial pitch that awaits them.
 Barring an extraordinary collapse in the Arctic, Tottenham will be confident of there being at least one English team in the Europa League final.